Chamblen12/DataViz_Final_Proj/updates.md

 ## APril 25th Before Class
 Still struggling to get second tab to work.
 Played with adding comparison plot for made cuts for tournmanet, all time avg, and comparing to another player.

+##Fixed second page pf shiny and know how to combine now.
+Looked for larger dataset to scrape but no luck